Self-ionizing galactic winds: results

 The wind follows a pure adiabatic expansion in the absence of radiative cooling.
 Enhanced cooling via radiative losses sets in at the cooling radius, $r_{\rm cool}$, when the cooling time, $\tcool$ becomes smaller than the expansion time $\tdyn \sim r/v_r$ \citep{Mathews1971, Thompson2016}.
 We find this radius to be about $2$ kpc in the steady state (middle panel of figure \ref{fig:wind-thermodynamics}; for $\eta_E = 0.3\,,\eta_M = 3$ and $\Omega = 4\pi$), consistent with the estimate given by equation 6 of \citep{Thompson2016}.
 The presence of non-equilibrium physics and radiation, however, changes the temperature profile at $r\gtrsim r_{\rm cool}$.
 Figure \ref{fig:wind-thermodynamics}, also compares the thermodynamic profiles of the wind for different runs in the steady state.
 The wind is susceptible to over-ionization which suppresses the radiative cooling efficiency as shown by the dashed line in the temperature panel.
 The presence of excess radiation from the wind (see sec \ref{subsec:Radiation-field}) also heats the wind such that radiative cooling is delayed (shown by dash-dotted line).
 The addition of both the NEI physics and self-radiation can suppress cooling to an extent where the temperature profile is very close to the adiabatic profile.
 However, we stress that the amount of cooling suppression is dependent on the wind parameters, $\epsilon,\,\beta$, SFR, and $R$.

 The density and velocity profiles, on the other hand, are not affected by this additional cooling (or other physics included in this paper) since the wind has already converted most of its thermal energy into kinetic energy by this radius (since $r_{\rm cool} \gg R$).
 The wind, however, slows down by a bit at $r \sim 10$ kpc due to the gravitational forces from the galaxy.
+The decelerated wind velocity at $r\gg R$ can be estimated, using the momentum conservation equation, to be